Variational Inference for Deblending Crowded Starfields: Introduction

-In this application, optimizing the forward KL produces more reliable approximate posteriors than optimizing the traditional reverse KL (Section \ref{sec:elbo_sleep_compare}).
-In particular, by taking advantage of complete data---the sampled images and their corresponding catalogs---wake-sleep avoids shallow local minima where the approximate posterior returned by the neural network is far from the exact posterior in terms of KL divergence.
+In this application, optimizing the forward KL produces more reliable approximate posteriors than optimizing the traditional reverse KL (Section \ref{sec:elbo_sleep_compare}): taking advantage of complete data allows the network to better avoid shallow local minima where the approximate posterior is far from the exact posterior in terms of KL divergence.

-The wake-sleep algorithm has been used in previous research to train deep generative models~\citep{Hinton1995wake_sleep, bornschein2014reweighted, le2020revisiting}.
-However, to the best of our knowledge, this is the first application of wake-sleep for scientific purposes.
-Specifically, we use wake-sleep for inference to find a latent space that is interpretable: it is the set of all possible astronomical catalogs.
+The forward KL has been used in previous research to train deep generative models~\citep{ambrogioni2019favi,le2020revisiting}, and appears in the sleep phase of the wake-sleep algorithm \citep{Hinton1995wake_sleep, bornschein2014reweighted,le2020revisiting}.
+Variational inference using the forward KL is an example of simulation-based inference, where approximate posteriors are constructed for likelihoods from which sampling is easy, but are unavailable analytically \citep{papamakarios2016,greenberg2019}.
+Simulation-based inference has found applications in physics where theory can provide realistic simulations \citep{Cranmer_2020}.
+For example,~\cite{Baydin2019} use simulation-based inference to model time-series data of particle paths at the Large Hadron Collider, and they use the forward KL objective to fit a recurrent neural network, whose output are proposals to an MCMC sampling scheme.
+To the best of our knowledge, our work is the first to combine amortized inference with the forward KL divergence to perform Bayesian inference over a transdimensional latent space, producing an approximate posterior distribution over sets.

-We applied StarNet to the M2 globular cluster as imaged by SDSS.
-We used the M2 catalog from the ACS Globular Cluster Survey~\citep{Sarajedini_2007} as ground truth.
-The ACS survey used the Hubble Space telescope, which has approximately 20 times the angular resolution and 30 times the exposure of the ground-based Sloan telescope.
-StarNet was more accurate than the MCMC-based cataloger PCAT and traditional cataloging approaches while running $100,000$ times faster than the former (Section~\ref{sec:results_on_m2}).
-Although the MCMC posterior approximation converges to the exact posterior asymptotically, over finite horizons an MCMC sampler may not mix well.
-The sleep-phase objective from the Wake-Sleep algorithm allows StarNet to circumvent many of the challenges of nonconvex optimization (Section~\ref{sec:discussion}).
-Code to reproduce our results is publicly available at \url{https://github.com/Runjing-Liu120/DeblendingStarfields}.
+We applied StarNet to an SDSS image of M2, a globular cluster (Section~\ref{sec:results_on_m2}) and show that StarNet was more accurate than the MCMC-based cataloger PCAT: though MCMC is asymptotically exact, it often suffers from incomplete mixing on practical timescales.
+StarNet was also more accurate that traditional deterministic cataloging approaches in several metrics.
+We then demonstrate the scalability of StarNet by cataloging a DECam image of the Milky Way (Section~\ref{sec:results_on_decam}).
+Our approximate Bayesian method can produce scientifically relevant results on the order of minutes, while running PCAT would take on the order of days.